-In addition to these suggestions, it’s always a good idea to mix upper and lower case letters in your password and add special characters (i.e., @, $, !, etc.) within the password to make it harder to guess or hack.
+In addition to these suggestions, mixing upper and lower case letters in your password is always a good idea, and adding special characters (i.e., @, $, !, etc.) within the password to make it harder to guess or hack.
 Just do it in a way that’s easy for you to remember, like replacing each letter S with a $ or a 5.
 To make your password even stronger, remember that longer is better

 The table below better illustrates how these methods can strengthen your password.
-It lists various passwords and the time it takes a hacker to crack them.
+It lists various passwords and the time a hacker takes to crack them.

 As you can see, there are ways to create passwords that are easy to remember but hard for others to guess.
-If you do this, you won’t have to write them down on a piece of paper and stick it to your keyboard.
+If you do this, you won’t have to write them down on paper and stick it to your keyboard.
 What can you come up with?

-Do you have any tips you would like to share?
-If so, I’d love to hear them.
+Do you have any suggestions or information you would like to share?
+If so, I’d love to hear from you.
 Please share them in the box below.